 Much of Kingston's appeal lies in the fact that it is not easy to find.
 With its neighbours, Bigbury and Ringmore, it forms the "Bigbury Peninsula" and much of the parish boundary is taken up with picturesque, and in places spectacular, coastline and estuary views.

-WARNING It's best not to use satnav to find us.
-You will be taken down a very narrow single track road with very few passing places.
+WARNING It's best not to rely on the satnav to find us.
+You could be taken down a very narrow single track road with very few passing places.